smithjg4/Tilt-Tone-Midterm/README.md

 # Tilt-Tone-Midterm
-A gyroscope is tilted to change the frequency of a buzzer in a similar fashion to a theremin.
+A gyroscope is tilted to change the frequency of a buzzer using an Arduino Uno as the microcontroller.